 Personally, here are the steps I’m taking to help correct my hormonal imbalance:

 - Limit or eliminate caffeine.
 I’m sticking to one cup a day, in the morning, mixed with my Califia almond milk creamer & my Vital Proteins Collagen Peptides.
+(They also have creamer now, in case you didn’t know!).
 I don’t drink it on an empty stomach to avoid blood sugar spikes/crashes.